unfoldingWord/wordMAP/README.md

   ...
 }

 // keyed by n-grams in the primary text.
-These the frequency of permutations. primaryAlignmentFrequencyIndex = {
+// These the frequency of possible alignments within the primary text. primaryAlignmentFrequencyIndex = {
   "a": {
     "d": 1,